newrelic/newrelic-cli/README.md

 Recipe files are stored in `internal/install/recipes/files`.
 Once files have been fetched, they will be included in future CLI builds.
-If a particular version of the recipe library is desired, it can be passed to the make target via the `RECIPES_VERSION`
+If a particular version of the recipe library is desired, the archive download URL can be passed to the make target via the `RECIPES_ARCHIVE_URL` option:
-option:

 ```
-make recipes RECIPES_VERSION=v0.49.28
+make recipes RECIPES_ARCHIVE_URL=https://github.com/newrelic/open-install-library/releases/download/v0.49.28/recipes.zip
 ```

 To clean recipe files, use the `recipes-clean` target: